 Does It Work?

-The reported rate of clinical success is between 77 and 80 percent worldwide for most conditions, however some respond better than others.
+The reported rate of clinical success is between 77 and 80 percent worldwide for most conditions, however some respond better than others (e.g. plantar fasciitis and heel spurs).
 Our assessments will also look to identify and address any underlying contributing causes of the problem to prevent a recurrence if possible.
-Treatment is cumulative and results are often felt after four to six weeks of sessions, with most benefits usually seen within eight to twelve weeks following care.
+Treatment is cumulative and results are often felt after four to six weeks of sessions, with most benefits usually seen four to six weeks following care.

 What are the advantages/benefits?